augustot2/fklearn_vs_sklearn/README.md

 # Readme
-Some snipets codes trying to compare Fklearn vs Sklearn
+Some notebooks trying to compare Fklearn vs Sklearn